bon-ami/jirrit/README.md

 ## Actions

 - Jira
-  - list my open issues
-  - detail an issue
   - transfer an issue
   - change an issue's state
+  - show details of an issue
+  - list my open issues
   - change an issue's states from open all the way to resolved
   - resolve an issue, adding test condition="none", steps="default design" and expectation="none"
   - resolve an issue, adding test condition="none", steps="general requirement" and expectation="none"
 - Gerrit
   - list commits by branch and assignee
+  - list my open commits
   - list all open commits
-  - list my open commits
   - show details of an commit by commit ID or change ID
+  - show current revision of a commit
+  - show current revision of all my open commits
-  - show reviewing scores of an commit
+  - show reviewing scores of a commit
+  - rebase a commit
   - merge a commit
-  - wait for a commit to be mergable and merge it
+  - wait for a commit to be mergable and merge it, adding scores when needed
+  - Code-Review +2 (and Manual-Testing +1, if needed) to a commit
+  - abandon all my open commits
   - abandon a commit
-  - abandon all my open commits
+  - cherry pick all my open commits
+  - cherry pick a commit